Menu

 • The recipient’s relationship to you.
 A payout to a spouse is exempted, but a payout to children is not.

 One thing to note is that the £325,000 limit is not per gift; it’s the sum total of your estate.
 If you have a life insurance policy worth £300,000, it alone won’t trigger the inheritance tax; however, if you also have a house worth £200,000 and a stock portfolio worth £200,000, the sum total of all of these assets is £700,000, which is £375,000 over the threshold.
-This means your estate would be paying a 40% tax on that £375,000.

 This is also a good place to mention that another tax can come into play: capital gains taxes.
 Your estate pays inheritance taxes on the total value of the estate.
 If you leave something like a house to your descendants, and they choose to sell the house, the value they receive from that sale is subject to capital gains taxes.
 Essentially, taxes are paid on the value twice.